 "Dresden," a curt voice greeted me.
 "How many prank calls have you gotten today?"

 "Murphy?"
 I asked.
 Thank God.
-Anymore time without business and I might have to resort to chewing on my shoes.
+Anymore time without business and I would have to resort to chewing on my shoes.

 "We have another case for you now, Dresden," Murphy said, clipped, professional.
 "Come down over to CPD.
 This one is a real doozy."

 "Why thank you, lieutenant, I happen to be fine," I gushed.
-The fake sweetness in my voice was dripping enough to give about fifty people diabetes.
-"You?
-Your family?
-Charmicael?
-The Special Investigators?"
+The fake sweetness in my voice was dripping enough to give fifty people diabetes.
+"How's my favorite client on the force doing?"

 "Dresden.
 I'm serious."
-She said, her voice quietly urgent and serious.
+She said, her voice quietly urgent.

 I sobered up.
 It has to be something serious if she was quietly asking.
 Murphy was the tough girl.
 If anything could make her quiet and bothered, that spoke volumes of what this case was all about.
 "What is it?"